tweag/topiary/README.md

           Configuration collation mode

           [env: TOPIARY_CONFIG_COLLATION]
-          [default: coalesce]
+          [default: merge]

           Possible values:
+          - merge:    When multiple sources of configuration are available, matching items are updated from the higher priority source, with collections merged as the union of sets
-          - coalesce: When multiple sources of configuration are available, values are coalesced.
-That is, new values are added to the final configuration, whereas existing values are overridden when higher priority versions are specified
+          - revise:   When multiple sources of configuration are available, matching items (including collections) are superseded from the higher priority source
           - override: When multiple sources of configuration are available, the highest priority source is taken.
-Values from lower priority sources are discarded
+All values from lower priority sources are discarded

   -h, --help
           Print help (see a summary with '-h')